Tkachenko-Serhii/wallet_project_group_1_backend/README.md

 # Wallet BackEnd

-Финальный проект по курсу **React.js/Node.js** группы №1 (JS#34, GoIT).
+Final project after the course **React.js/Node.js** group №1 (JS#34, GoIT).

 ## Tech stack

-Для реализации проекта были использованы следующие технологии: JavaScript (99.9%), Shell (0.1%)
+The following technologies were used to implement the project: JavaScript (99.9%), Shell (0.1%)

 ## Developers